VT 251: A Flatlander's Guide to Visiting Burlington

 Like chocolate?

-Sure, you may have heard of Lake Champlain Chocolates, which you will find on Church Street (and Pine Street, if you want a cafe experience).
-Their chocolates are very good.
+You may have heard of Lake Champlain Chocolates, which you will find on Church Street (and Pine Street, if you want a cafe experience); they offer very good chocolate confections (and delicious chocolate ice cream in the summer)

 For breakfast/ lunch, check out The Gray Jay -- Mediterranean/ middle-eastern themed treats and meals, which are delicious.
 They don't take reservations so be prepared to wait for a while if you aren't there early or late...
 But the wait is worth it.